 Firstly, when we compare yield, we can see that Fixed Deposits will rank first with T-Bills taking a close second and SSBs ranking third.
 It is important to note that for Fixed Deposits, if we were to take the average across all banks, it would give you an average of 3.24% which is lower than T-Bills but higher than SSBs.

 Secondly, when we compare the flexibility, SSBs will clearly rank first as you can withdraw at any time.
 Fixed Deposits will rank second as most banks will allow you to withdraw without any penalty but you won’t be able to get any interest earned up to the date of withdrawal.
 Last would be T-Bills as you cannot redeem them early.
 You can only sell them via the secondary market would is a hassle on its own.

 Last but not least, when we compare barriers to entry, SSBs rank first with a minimum of $500 per tranche.
 T-Bills will rank second with a minimum of $1,000 per tranche and Fixed Deposits rank last as they vary across banks, with some requiring you to deposit fresh funds which is quite troublesome.

-Overall, we can see that SSBs take first place with the lowest score, Fixed Deposits rank second, and T-Bills rank third.
+Overall we can see that for the month of September, SSBs take first place with the lowest score, Fixed Deposits rank second, and T-Bills rank third.
 Of course, it is important for investors to understand each product and find the perfect fit for you based on your investment needs.

 As always, you can take a look at my portfolio updates to see my current positions!
 P.S.
 I’m running a telegram chat group for you guys to share and discuss investment-related topics so come on in!
 I’ll be there too!
 You can join the chat here: https://t.me/+Qe-eykvtbEowNDM1